 WHAT FORMS OF PAYMENT DO YOU ACCEPT?

-Payment is due at the time of service; I accept cash, checks, Health Savings Account, Master Card, Visa, Discover and American Express.
+Payment is due at the time of service via Health Savings Account, Master Card, Visa, Discover, American Express or check.

 WHAT ARE YOUR HOURS?

 I am currently seeing clients virtually on Mondays and Wednesdays from 9-5.